tomwhartung/jmws_accoutrements/doc/devops/https-ssl/README.md

 It can be best to run `a2dissite` first, then run `a2ensite` , because apache gives an error if we have two active configuration files referring to code for the same site.
+However, the error occurs only when reloading apache, so it's no biggie.

+### Why the File Naming Standard is so Cool

 This file naming standard makes it easy to: